rodralez/NaveGo/README.md

 Two examples are provided for VISUAL/INS/GNSS integration.
 Please, check the folders `examples/planetary-data/`.

+### References

+*  Johann Diep et al. (2022).
+Investigating the Performance of LCNS with Visual-Inertial Odometry for Lunar Rover Navigation.
+NAVITEC 2022, April 2022.

+* Johann Diep (2022).
+Investigating the Performance of LCNS with Visual-Inertial Odometry for Lunar Rover Navigation.
+[Youtube video](https://youtu.be/sPnPMBs1gSU).

 # Researchers who are using NaveGo

-The following 13 papers have expressed the use of NaveGo for research:
+The following 14 papers have expressed the use of NaveGo for research:

+1. Johann Diep et al. Investigating the Performance of LCNS with Visual-Inertial Odometry for Lunar Rover Navigation.
+NAVITEC 2022 conference, April 2022.
+NaveGo is used as part of a VISUAL/INS/GNSS navigation system.

-1. Canhui Tao, Zhiping Song, and Zhenping Weng.
+2. Canhui Tao, Zhiping Song, and Zhenping Weng.
 MCTLS-Assisted Completed SINS/GPS Integrated and Applied to Low-Cost Attitude and Heading Reference System.
 Mathematical Problems in Engineering 2021 (2021).
 [Link](https://www.hindawi.com/journals/mpe/2021/4260162/).
 NaveGo is used as a benchmark for comparing a proposed heading determination approach.

-2. Nagui, N., Attallah, O., Zaghloul, M.S. et al. Improved GPS/IMU Loosely Coupled Integration Scheme Using Two Kalman Filter-based Cascaded Stages.
+3. Nagui, N., Attallah, O., Zaghloul, M.S. et al. Improved GPS/IMU Loosely Coupled Integration Scheme Using Two Kalman Filter-based Cascaded Stages.
 Arab J Sci Eng 46, 1345–1367 (2021).
 [Link](https://doi.org/10.1007/s13369-020-05144-8).
 Authors use NaveGo as a benchmark for a new proposed integrated navigation scheme.

-3. Benjamin Noack, Christopher Funk, Susanne Radtke,and Uwe D. Hanebeck.
+4. Benjamin Noack, Christopher Funk, Susanne Radtke,and Uwe D. Hanebeck.
 State Estimation with Event-Based Inputs Using Stochastic Triggers.
 First Virtual IFAC World Congress (IFAC-V 2020).
 Germany, July 11-17, 2020 [Link](https://isas.iar.kit.edu/pdf/IFAC20_Noack.pdf).

-4. W. Sun, J. Wu, W. Ding and S. Duan.
+5. W. Sun, J. Wu, W. Ding and S. Duan.
 A Robust Indirect Kalman Filter Based on the Gradient Descent Algorithm for Attitude Estimation During Dynamic Conditions, in IEEE Access, vol. 8, pp. 96487-96494, 2020, doi: 10.1109/ACCESS.2020.2997250.

-5. R. Rabiee, X. Zhong, Y. Yan and W.P.
+6. R. Rabiee, X. Zhong, Y. Yan and W.P.
 Tay.
 LaIF: A Lane-Level Self-Positioning Scheme for Vehicles in GNSS-Denied Environments, in IEEE Transactions on Intelligent Transportation Systems, vol. 20, no. 8, pp. 2944-2961, August 2019. doi: 10.1109/TITS.2018.2870048.
 [Link](https://ieeexplore.ieee.org/document/8489926).
 NaveGo is used as a benchmark to assess a proposed fusion algorithm based on a particle filter to achieve lane-level tracking accuracy under a GNSS-denied environment.

-6. O. Tokluoğlu and E. Çavuş.
+7. O. Tokluoğlu and E. Çavuş.
 Study of Utilizing Multiple IMUs for Inertial Navigation Systems Without GPS Aid, 2019 1st Global Power, Energy and Communication Conference (GPECOM), Nevsehir, Turkey, June 2019, pp. 86-89. doi: 10.1109/GPECOM.2019.8778612.
 [Link](https://ieeexplore.ieee.org/abstract/document/8778612).
 The purpose of NaveGo in this work is to test the performance of an INS/GNSS system with multiple IMUs.

-7. Bac Nghia Vu, Khanh Nhu Nguyen and Mung Huy Vu.
+8. Bac Nghia Vu, Khanh Nhu Nguyen and Mung Huy Vu.
 Practical Considerations of IMU Data Generator, 2019 3rd International Conference on Recent Advances in Signal Processing, Telecommunications & Computing (SigTelCom), Hanoi, Vietnam, March 2019, pp. 63-68. doi: 10.1109/SIGTELCOM.2019.8696196.
 [Link](https://ieeexplore.ieee.org/abstract/document/8696196/).
 NaveGo is used to simulate gyros data.
 Then, these data is compared to the output of a proposed method for the same goal.

-8. Mohamed Atia.
+9. Mohamed Atia.
 Design and simulation of sensor fusion using symbolic engines.
 Mathematical and Computer Modelling of Dynamical Systems 25.1 (2019): 40-62.
 February 2019.
 [Link](https://www.tandfonline.com/doi/abs/10.1080/13873954.2019.1566266).
 This work proposes a simulation framework for inertial sensors and an Attitude and Heading Reference System (AHRS).
 Atia uses the same true data that NaveGo provides (see Fig. 7) as true data input to simulate sensors.
 Unfortunately, Atias' simulator and NaveGo performances are not compared in this work.

-9. Ren, X., Sun, M., Jiang, C., Liu, L., & Huang, W. (2018).
+10. Ren, X., Sun, M., Jiang, C., Liu, L., & Huang, W. (2018).
 An Augmented Reality Geo-Registration Method for Ground Target Localization from a Low-Cost UAV Platform.
 Sensors, October 2018, vol. 18, no 11, p.
 3739.
 [Link](https://www.mdpi.com/1424-8220/18/11/3739/htm).
 NaveGo is used to process RTK GPS data in the context of an INS/GNSS system for geo-registration and target localization.

-10. M. Pachwicewicz and J. Weremczuk.
+11. M. Pachwicewicz and J. Weremczuk.
 Accuracy Estimation of the Sounding Rocket Navigation System.
 2018 XV International Scientific Conference on Optoelectronic and Electronic Sensors (COE), Warsaw, June 2018, pp. 1-4. doi: 10.1109/COE.2018.8435180.
 [Link](https://ieeexplore.ieee.org/abstract/document/8435180).
 In this paper NaveGo is used as a simulation framework for three types of IMUs.

-11. M.G.
+12. M.G.
 Deepika and A. Arun.
 Analysis of INS Parameters and Error Reduction by Integrating GPS and INS Signals.
 2018 International Conference on Design Innovations for 3Cs Compute Communicate Control (ICDI3C), Bangalore, April 2018, pp. 18-23. doi: 10.1109/ICDI3C.2018.00013.
 [Link](https://ieeexplore.ieee.org/abstract/document/8436621).
 This work is completely based on the synthetic data example provided by NaveGo.
 It is not clear what the contribution of this paper is.

-12. P.K.
+13. P.K.
 Diamantidis.
 Attitude Navigation using a Sigma-Point Kalman Filter in an Error State Formulation.
 Dissertation for Master degree.
 Department of Space and Plasma Physics, School of Electrical Engineering, KTH Royal Institute of Technology, Stockholm, Sweden.
 2017.
 [Link](http://www.diva-portal.org/smash/get/diva2:1141205/FULLTEXT01.pdf).
 A 30-minutes static measurement of a gyroscope was made with and its Allan Variance plot is presented by using the NaveGo functions.

-13. Shaoxing Hu, Shike Xu 1, Duhu Wang and Aiwu Zhang.
+14. Shaoxing Hu, Shike Xu 1, Duhu Wang and Aiwu Zhang.
 Optimization Algorithm for Kalman Filter Exploiting the Numerical Characteristics of SINS/GPS Integrated Navigation Systems.
 Sensors 2015, 15(11), 28402-28420.
 [Link](https://www.mdpi.com/117278).
 The mathematical model of this work is base on NaveGo's proposed mathematical model.

 # Acknowledgments

 We would like to thank to the many people that have contributed to make NaveGo a better tool:

-* Mr. Johann Diep for contributing with code and examples for VISUAL/INS/GNSS integration as part of his research at the European Space Agency.
+* M.Sc.
+Johann Diep for contributing with code and examples for VISUAL/INS/GNSS integration as part of his research at the European Space Agency (ESA).
 You can learn more about his research by watching [this video](https://youtu.be/sPnPMBs1gSU).

 * Mr. Daniel Lu, GIS Analyst at Western Heritage (Canada), for his comments on the sign of acceleration when accelerometers sense gravity.